India Association of Tallahassee

 The members of the Board and the Executive Committee shall hold their offices in an honorary capacity and are not entitled to any emoluments.

 The President shall convene the general body meeting once a year at such place and time as determined by the Committee.
 The Secretary shall communicate this to all members of the Association, in writing, at least two weeks in advance.
-The President shall convene the Executive Committee meeting as necessary to transact the Association business.
-The decisions of the Executive Committee shall be by majority of the members who are present and voting.
+The

 The membership fee shall be decided by the Board and the members shall be informed of the same by the Secretary.
 The fee is due to be paid by January 1.
 However, if it is not paid by February 28, the membership shall expire and it can be renewed for the rest of the year only after paying the required fees.